oreillyh/Iris-Data-Set-Project/README.md

 ##PROJECT PLANNING:
   ###1.0 INTRODUCTION
     ####1.1 The Iris Data Set

+    The iris data set was first described in a paper written by R.A.
+Fisher in the Annals of Human Genetics.
+It is a data set which the authgor gathered on three species of Irises: *setosa*, *versicolor* and *virginica*

     ####1.2 History and background
     ####1.3 Simple Python functions
     ####1.4 Python Packages